 At State of Liberty, we want to support you as you integrate wellbeing into your everyday life.
 Moments of self-care, the ones that cultivate deep and lasting resilience, can be found in the smallest interactions with all that surrounds you.

-We’ve created a weekly wellbeing toolkit for you, it includes tips and advice on setting intentions, overcoming resistance, a meditation for reflection plus access to our private Facebook group where we will host weekly discussions with our wellbeing experts.
+We’ve created a Weekly Wellbeing Toolkit for you, it includes tips and advice on setting intentions, overcoming resistance to your self-care, a candlelight meditation for reflection plus weekly inspiration and support which all help to integrate wellbeing into your everyday life.

 Love Lizzie, Sas and the SOL team xx